 Here are the 7 steps:

-If you are asking “how do I get rid of carpet moths?’ then we’ll assume you have seen some damage to carpets in your home.
+If you are asking “how do I get rid of carpet moths?’ or 'how to get rid of moths in oriental rugs?' then we’ll assume you have seen some damage to carpets in your home.

 Carpet moths have unfortunately been increasing across the USA over the last decade, invading homes and your personal possessions. .
 This puts items you use everyday such as your invaluable carpets, rugs and clothing at risk of being permanently damaged - potentially having to be replaced.
 For many of you, some of these pieces may have been passed down from family or purchased as a one of a kind making them absolutely irreplaceable.
 Best to attack at the first sign of damage then to wait for a potential infestation.